Delaware Labor Laws Guide

 Minors aged 14 and 15 are allowed to work a very limited number of hours.

-They aren't allowed to work more than 6 days a week, and require a 30-minute break for every 5 consecutive hours worked.
+They aren’t allowed to work more than 6 days a week, and they require a 30-minute break for every 5 consecutive hours worked.

 Labor laws for minors aged 16 and 17